IBM/BluePic/README.md

 You can now build and run the iOS app using the Xcode capabilities you are used to!

 ## Running the Kitura-based server locally
 You can build the BluePic-Server by going to the `BluePic-Server` directory of the cloned repository and running `make`.
 To start the Kitura-based server for the BluePic app on your local system, go to the `BluePic-Server` directory of the cloned repository and run `.build/debug/Server`.
-Finally, you should update the `bluemix.plist` in the Xcode project in order to have the iOS app connect to this local server.
+You should also update the `bluemix.plist` file in the Xcode project in order to have the iOS app connect to this local server.
 See the [Update configuration for iOS app](#update-configuration-for-ios-app) section for details.

 ## About BluePic
 To learn more about BluePic's folder structure, its architecture, the Swift packages it depends on, and details on how to use the iOS app, see the [About](Docs/About.md) page.